-- Prepare potential custodians.
-Discussions with agency staff about the appropriate custodian list sometimes delay the parties' Second Request compliance.
-Unless appropriately managed, on both sides, these discussions can last weeks.
-To avoid unnecessary delay, parties should prepare to identify likely custodians early in the process and address agency staff questions on the roles of company personnel. - Assess data.
-Discussions with agency economists about data also can delay the Second Request response.
+• Assess Data.
+Discussions with agency economists about data can also delay the Second Request response.
 To avoid delay, parties should investigate the data they have, brief data personnel on the process, and prepare them to speak with agency staff about relevant computer systems.
-In addition, parties should collect data dictionaries for key systems, including those holding transaction data or financial statements; if they do not exist, consider generating them.
+In addition, parties should collect data dictionaries for key systems, including those holding transaction data or financials statements.
+If they do not exist, parties should consider generating them.